Here are some answers to questions you might have before your first visit to All Souls.

 On selected special Sundays, our children and youth will stay in the worship service instead of attending class for a fully intergenerational worship experience.

 Nursery care for infants and toddlers under age 3 is available from 9:15 AM to 12:15 PM.
 This is for our 9:15 AM – 10:30 AM adult religious education classes and our 11:00 AM worship service (usually finished between 12:00 PM and 12:15 PM on most Sundays).

 For older children and youth during our 9:30 AM – 10:30 AM adult religious education classes, we will have something fun and enjoyable for them to do until the adult classes adjourn.

 We are flexible with children making the transition from nursery to preschool — realizing that some young three year olds and even older two year olds are more than ready while some three year olds need a little more time to adjust.
 We work with children and their parents at the child’s own pace.
 See FAQ section 3 for additional information.

 3. If my child isn’t ready to leave me, can my child stay with me in the service?

-Since all of our worship services during the COVID-19 pandemic are all ages worship services, your child can stay with you during the worship service or quietly play in another part of your home if they desire.
+Since all of our worship services during the COVID-19 pandemic are all ages worship services, your child can stay with you during the worship service during in-person attendance or while watching at home.